I-Ocean/common-metadata/instrumentProperties.md

 # Instruments

 Properties that accurately identify the instruments that are used to measure environmental observations and help to interpret their variables, putting data into context.
+The metadata are designed to identify the devices themselves (instrument instances), the real-world assets with instantaneous capabilities and configurations that were used to measure the data, rather than the identification of material instrument designs (models).

 To request additions or changes please raise a new [GitHub issue](https://github.com/I-Ocean/common-metadata/issues/new)